nmcb/dads/README.md

 % sbt test
 ```

-To publish local to your development environment run:
+To generate a Docker image in your development machine run:

 ```
 % sbt docker:publishLocal